Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 ALSO INCLUDED

-Beyond the readiness score – Retirement Readiness Planner also includes the Social Security Strategy module (best claiming age), the 401(k) & IRA Optimizer (Traditional vs Roth for your bracket), and a Quarterly Check-in template that recalibrates as your numbers change.
+Beyond the readiness score, Retirement Readiness Planner also bundles the Social Security Strategy module (best claiming age), the 401(k) & IRA Optimizer (Traditional vs Roth for your bracket), and a Quarterly Check-in template that recalibrates as your numbers shift.

-Whether your situation looks like the Whitakers’, Cheryl’s, Ernesto’s, or nothing like any of them – the same gap analysis applies.
-You bring your actual numbers.
+Whether your numbers resemble the Whitakers’, Cheryl’s, Ernesto’s, or none of them, the same gap analysis applies.
+You bring the real figures.
 The tool finds the fixes.

 The 5-step readiness check you can run this Saturday

-If you’re in your 50s carrying the same quiet fear Sharon and Roger were – here is the 5-step playbook the tool walks you through:
+If you are in your 50s carrying the same quiet dread Sharon and Roger were, here is the 5-step playbook the tool walks you through:

 1

-Log in to every retirement account, your ssa.gov account, and your last pay stub.
-Real numbers give you a real plan – averages give you anxiety.
+Log in to every retirement account, your ssa.gov account, and your latest pay stub.
+Real numbers buy a real plan – averages buy anxiety.

 2

-Get your readiness score before the gap dollar amount
+Read the readiness score before the gap figure

-The score (1–10) tells you the size of the problem before the dollar gap tells you the cost.
-Most working couples score 5–7, not 1–2.
-The number is less terrifying once you see it.
+The score (1–10) sizes the problem before the dollar gap names the cost.
+Most working couples land at 5–7, not 1–2.
+The number stings less once you see it.

 3